VOLTTRON/volttron/docs/source/agent-framework/core-service-agents/volttron-central/volttron-central-platform.rst

 agent can either be on the same or a remote VOLTTRON instance.
 The VCP agent will, once authenticated with the VC agent's instance, auto connect to the VC agent's instance and register itself on startup.
-The VCP instance will attempt to reconnect to the VC agent's instance if connection is disrupted.
+The VCP instance will attempt to reconnect to the VC agent's instance if connection is disrupted.VCP has many configuration options available that can be set via the configuration store.
+An example config is provided below with information on these options.

 Publish Specifications
 ----------------------